joshkoenig/todo-wp/README.md

-# todo-wp
+# TodoWP

-Inspired by [ToDoMVC](http://todomvc.com), a proof-of-concept implementation of the TODO list, using React on the front and WordPress as a storage backend.
+Inspired by [TodoMVC](http://todomvc.com), a proof-of-concept implementation of the TODO list, using React on the front and WordPress as a storage backend.

 ![React Screen](https://raw.github.com/joshkoenig/todo-wp/master/react_screen.png)
 ![WordPress Screen](https://raw.github.com/joshkoenig/todo-wp/master/wp_admin_screen.png)